georgewatts/vue-admin-starter/README.md

-# admin
+# Vuejs Admin Dashboard

-> Admin backend for a firebase project
+> Admin dashboard written in Vue.js implementing Bulma

+## Acknowledgement

+The software within this repository has been modified from [Vue Admin](https://github.com/vue-bulma/vue-admin)

 ## Build Setup